Interactive islands

 Nue islands have the following characteristics:

-1. Interactivity: Islands enable dynamic widgets and interactive components, such as forms that send data to your backend, allowing users to engage with your site and enhancing their experience.
+1. Interactivity: Islands enable dynamic widgets and interactive components, such as forms that send data to your backend, allowing users to engage with your site.

-2. Isomorphism: Nue islands can be isomorphic, meaning parts are rendered on the server and parts on the client.
-This ensures proper content indexing by search engines while providing a responsive, engaging experience for users.
+2. Isomorphism: Parts can render on the server, parts on the client.
+This ensures proper content indexing while providing responsive interactivity.

-3. Loose coupling: Islands can be created using Web Components for simple interactions or an HTML-based template syntax for more advanced functionality.
+3. Loose coupling: Islands can use Web Components for simple interactions or an HTML-based template syntax for more advanced functionality.

 Creating an island